secretflow/scql/docs/reference/engine-config.rst

 Config for Brpc server
 ^^^^^^^^^^^^^^^^^^^^^^
-SCQLEngine uses **Brpc** to communicate with SCDB and other peer SCQLEngines, each SCQLEngine will start a Brpc service on *local-host:listen_port* to receive data from outside.
+SCQLEngine uses **Brpc** to communicate with Driver and other peer SCQLEngines, each SCQLEngine will start a Brpc service on *local-host:listen_port* to receive data from outside.
 If you want to enable Brpc builtin services, add FLAGS:

 .. code-block::